qqnarwhal/Azure-Config-L200-VMSS-Labs/RDP-Lab.md

 **Note: The "Region" parameter doesn't really do anything.
 Use the "location" parameter to set the location for your resources.**

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fqqnarwhal%2FAzure-Config-L200-VMSS-Labs%2Fmaster%2FvmssLab1.json)

+Don't forget to delete the resources after completing the lab!